 - The last device in any SCSI chain must have the terminator installed.
-(Some devices may have more than one terminator.) - All other optional SCSI devices installed inside the system unit must have the terminators removed.
+(Some devices may have more than one terminator.) - All other SCSI devices must have the terminators removed.

-SCSI Adapter: Terminator requirements for the SCSI adapter vary depending on the configuration of the system.
+SCSI Adapter: Terminator requirements for the SCSI adapter vary depending on the configuration of the system and the type of card.

-The location and appearance of the terminators may vary from drive to drive.
+The location and appearance of the terminators may vary from device to device.
 An identification label or tag (usually "T-RES") is attached to each terminator for easy identification.

-Note: For additional information on this subject, see "SCSI Devices" in the "Options and Adapters" section, of the Hardware Maintenance Reference manual.
+${\bf Note:}\ \ {\bf For\ additional\ information\ see}$ "SCSI Devices" in the "Options and Adapters" section, of this manual.

-IBM PS/2 Model 95 XP 486 HMR Operating Requirements
+IBM PS/2 Model 90 XP 486 HMR Operating Requirements